Piperkfb/Shelltester/README.md

 <br />
 Files
 <br />
-*README.md: A list of current files and a brief explanation about this project.
+-README.md: A list of current files and a brief explanation about this project.
 <br />
-*header.h: This is a header file, which uses functions, variables, and other constructs that are defined in source files and libraries.
+-header.h: This is a header file, which uses functions, variables, and other constructs that are defined in source files and libraries.
 <br />
-*hsh.c: Runs the shell process.
+-hsh.c: Runs the shell process.
 It’s the main file that uses and executes most functions within the file.
 <br />